St. Adalbert Parish, South Bend: History

+St. Adalbert Parish was founded in 1910 as the last of four Polish Roman Catholic parishes located in South Bend, Indiana.
+Although many immigrants came to this area in a very poor condition their faith spurred them on and led them to the construction of several churches, the largest being St. Adalbert.

 On August 7, 1905, the St. Adalbert Fraternal Aid Society was officially organized.
 The new parish was to be named after St. Adalbert, Bishop and Martyr, with the settlement called “Krakow”.
 This group of dedicated organizers made house to house collections to purchase land for the church and school building.
 The nickels and dimes amounted over a period of time until $402.10 was collected to purchase two lots on Warren and Huron Streets.
 It was decided through the advice of Rev. Valentine Czyzewski, to purchase land on Olive between Huron and Grace in 1907as the site of construction.
 By the fall of 1909, the foundation for the building was laid and the present school had its beginning.
 Funds for the completion of the structure were not readily available, and nearly $8,000 was needed to finish the project.
 Rev. Czyzewski spearheaded the house-to-house collection, took a census to establish the membership of the new parish, provided spiritual guidance and was the temporary director of organizing the parish.

 The Most Rev. Herman Joseph Alerding appointed a pastor, Rev. John Kubacki, who arrived on July 2, 1910.
 Rev. Kubacki seized the opportunity to organize several parish societies and began ministering to the parishioners' spiritual needs while members of the parish began collecting funds for construction of the new parish.
 Soon thereafter the cornerstone was dedicated on Sunday, September 4.
 1910 by the Most Rev. Paul Peter Rhode, the first Polish Bishop in the United States.
 The first mass was celebrated on October 16, 1910, in the open air, upon special permission for all parishioners to attend, between the two walls of the new church by Rev. Kubacki.
-Under the leadership of Rev. Kubacki, the men and women voluntarily continued to erect the new Church - Parish School building.
+Under the leadership of Rev. Kubacki, the men and women voluntarily continued to erect the new Church – Parish School building.
 The entire building later became the present Parish School and Heritage Center.